-Figure 1 / H.248.DPI outlines a generic high-level format of a policy rule, identifier/name part, condition part and action part.
+Figure III.1 outlines a generic high-level format of a policy rule, identifier/name part, condition part and action part.

 The SNORT PSL provides several elements that enable clear identification and version handling.
-The Snort Rule (sid) as mentioned above allows a unique identification of SNORT rules.
+The Snort Rule identifier (sid) as mentioned above allows a unique identification of SNORT rules.
 For version handling the Revision (rev) element can be used.
-The Reference (reference) element can provide further information regarding the definition of a rules.
+The Reference (reference) element can provide further information regarding the definition of a set of rules.
 The Priority element (priority) may be assigned to the rule in order to prioritise one rule over another.

 SNORT rules consist of a rule header and rule options.
 As indicated by the manual: